St. Louis: Government

-The City of St. Louis Sheriff's Office (STLSO or STLCSO) primarily provides security services for the courtrooms, as well as serving court documents and issuing gun carry permits.
-In 2022, they gained the ability to make arrests and traffic stops.
+The City of St. Louis Sheriff's Office (STLSO or STLCSO) primarily provides security services for the courtrooms, and serves court documents and issues gun carry permits.
+In 2022, it gained the ability to make arrests and traffic stops.
+Formed in 1876, the Sheriff's Office has over 200 employees, of which 165 are deputies.
+Its budget was $11.97 million in 2025.